nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The new `ClientProfilePanel` UI component is the replacement for displaying client profiles.
 Besides the required and optional fields, the user can also see all of their past interactions with the client.

-The UI components uses the observer pattern.
+The UI components use the observer pattern.
 The active client profile to display is tracked using a `SimpleObjectProperty` inside a `Model`.
 Since a `SimpleObjectProperty` is an `ObservableValue`, we can add listeners to its change event and update our UI whenever the currently selected profile changes.

 We currently support 2 ways of manually selecting a client's profile to view: